PathwayCommons/rethinkdb-backup/README.md

 ## Introduction

-This app enables a client application to dump and retrieve from a running [RethinkDB](https://rethinkdb.com/) instance:
-- list zipped archives (`/`)
+This app provides a capability to backup a [RethinkDB](https://rethinkdb.com/) instance.
+Data is dumped to a compressed archive.
+This app can attach to a file synchronization service (e.g. [rClone](https://rclone.org/)) and initate a request to copy dumps to a remote store.

+The system is configured to initiate a backup when changes are made to the RethinkDB `factoid` database `document` table:
+- A `document` is added
+- A `document`'s `status` field is updated to `submitted`
+- A `document` with `status:submitted` is updated (//TODO)

+Each backup request can be configured to occur with a given delay (default is 3 hours).
+When a backup is scheduled, further requests are ignored during this period enabling the system to aggregate or 'batch' changes.

+A built-in webserver provides the following HTTP endpoints:
+- `/`: list the database dumps (naming convention `<DB_NAME>_dump_<DATETIME>.tar.gz`)
+- `/backup`: initiate a backup (requires `apiKey` as URL param, when configured)
-- dump a database (`/dump`)
+- `/<dump name>`: download a database dump
-- download an archive (`/:fileName`)

 ## Requirements

 - [NodeJS](https://nodejs.org/en/) (>=14.16.0 LTS)

-You must also have access to a running instance of RethinkDB.
+You must also have access to a running instance of RethinkDB and a file synchronization service like rClone.

 ## Getting Started